scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Step-by-Step Explanation

-This section explains the packet header modifications at each router, based on the network topology figure above.
+This section explains the packet header modifications at each router, based on the network topology in {{figure-16}} above.
 Each step includes a table that represents a simplified snapshot of the packet header at the end of this specific step.
 Regarding the notation used in the figure/tables, each SRC and DST entry should be read as router (or endpoint) followed by its address.
 The current info field (with metadata on the current path segment) in the SCION header is depicted italic/cursive in the tables.
 The current hop field, representing the current AS, is shown bold.
 The snapshot tables also include references to IP/UDP addresses.

 **Note:** In this context, a border router is called **ingress** border router when it refers to an entrance border router to an AS, as seen from the direction of travel of the SCION packet.
 So in the context here, the ingress border router is the *(packet) incoming* border router.
 A border router is called **egress** border router when it refers to an exit border router of an AS, as seen from the direction of travel of the SCION packet.
 So in this context, the egress border router is the *(packet) leaving* border router.